Home: This page battery pack design

 So what can go wrong that you would ever need safety goggles, acid aprons, or gloves while charging a lead acid battery?
 In very rare instances lead acid batteries have been known to explode.
 Since they have sulfuric acid inside they could spray you with acid, as well as plastic, rubber, glass, and metal if they explode.

-So what could go wrong that would cause a battery to explode?
+What could go wrong that would cause a battery to explode?
 There are a couple of potential ways.
-The first is that one of the cells could short, releasing the stored energy quickly.
+The first is that one of the cells could short, releasing the stored energy in that cell quickly.
 This is not likely to happen during charging unless the battery is shorted or attached to a high current battery charger backwards.
 Such a shock on an older battery could cause the plates to break and short each other out.
-Many modern battery chargers cannot supply current before they detect a battery that is correctly connected.
+As mentioned above, many modern battery chargers cannot supply current before they detect a battery that is correctly connected.
 Others are fused to prevent damage to the battery or the charger.

 This is very rare and does not usually cause an explosion, but the electrolyte can boil and squirt.